Fumito Ueda: GenDesign

 Ueda left Sony in December 2011, although he remained under contract to finish work on The Last Guardian.
-Around mid-2014, he formed GenDesign (stylized as genDESIGN), made up of former members from Team Ico to help complete development of The Last Guardian.
+Around mid-2014, he formed GenDesign (stylized as genDESIGN), made up of former members from his team to help complete development of The Last Guardian.
 At E3 2015, The Last Guardian was announced for release on October 25, 2016, but was later delayed to December 6, 2016.

 In September 2018, Ueda revealed that the studio was at the prototyping stage of designing a new game, supported with funding from the investment fund Kowloon Nights.
 In March 2020, Epic Games announced that they would be fully funding development, with the two companies splitting profits in half.

-At the 2024 Game Awards the first trailer for the game was revealed.
-The game is currently untitled but "Project Robot" appears to be the working title.
+At the 2024 Game Awards the first teaser for the game was revealed, then codenamed "Project Robot".
+The full title, genATLAS, was revealed at Summer Game Fest 2026, alongside the first full trailer.

 Influences and style

 He described himself as a very inquisitive child saying "I enjoyed catching and keeping living things, such as fish or birds.
 Other than that, I liked both watching and making animation.
 Basically, I seemed to be interested in things that moved."
 Among his favorite subjects in school was art.
 He commented, "If I was not in the games industry, I would want to become a classical artist.
 Though I regard not only games but also anything that expresses something – be it films, novels or manga – as forms of art."

 Ueda played many Sega Mega Drive games, which influenced his work.
 He was also a fan of the Amiga computer platform games Flashback and Another World during his teen years.
 Other games that influenced his work include The Legend of Zelda, Virtua Fighter, and Prince of Persia.
 He was also influenced by the work of Kenji Eno, and the manga series Galaxy Express 999 (1977–1981).

 Ueda's games are considered to have a distinctive style, which Ueda himself describes as "design by subtraction", with sparse landscapes, oversaturated lighting and minimalist story to give his games a personal and distinctive feel.
 Ueda also said that, in video games, ideas for a gameplay mechanic should be made first, then complemented by a game's story.
 In 2008, IGN ranked Ueda as one of their top 100 game creators of all time, saying that his knack for "creating atmospheric puzzle playgrounds with mute or near-mute characters instills a sense of isolation, yet provides an endearing feeling of hope as the protagonists seek simply to find an exodus or redemption from their weather-worn, ornate prisons".